IceMetalPunk/Sniders/README - Snider's Setup.txt

 CONFIGURING FIREFOX:
 7) Go to the folder %APPDATA%/Mozilla/Firefox/Profiles.
 7a) Go to the first (and hopefully only) folder in here.
-7b) Copy the file prefs.js from the Dropbox folder into this folder, replacing the old version if asked.
+7b) Copy the file prefs.js from the WAMP/www folder into this folder, replacing the old version if asked.
 7c) Open Firefox.
 7d) Press F11 to enter Fullscreen Mode, then close Firefox.